Find Healthcare Schools

 $80,700 Median Salary

-The following table lists how many speech-language pathology/pathologist graduations there were in 2020-2021 for each degree level.
+The following table lists how many speech-language pathology/pathologist graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-In an O*NET survey, speech-language pathology majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to speech-language pathology were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Speech-Language Pathology Majors